onedata/onedata-documentation/docs/user-guide/datasets.md

 Navigate inside a directory with dataset established and open the **Datasets** panel for selected file or directory.
 The panel will show the existing hierarchy of the ancestor datasets.
-You can establish a nested dataset using the **Establish** button placed above the ancestor table.
+You can establish a nested dataset using the **Establish dataset** button placed above the ancestor table.

 ![screen-before-establishing-nested][]